dh73/test/docs/source/index.rst

 Case Study I - AXI4 Valid-Ready After Reset
 -------------------------------------------

-Consider the design in Figure 3.1.
+Consider the design in **Figure 3.1**.
 This is a simple AXI4 module with an assertion that is proving the TVALID after reset rule.
 This assertion passes even though an obvious error has been introduced.